NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/ehrenfest.md

 ## Example
 Below the example of the Ehrenfest implementation is presented, using model from [Ananth2007](@cite).

-At the start, we assign `atoms` variable () and initialise simulation using the atoms details and model employed by [NonadiabaticModels.jl](@ref).
+At the start, we assign `atoms` and initialise the simulation using the mass and model from [NQCModels.jl](@ref).
 ```@example ehrenfest
 using NQCDynamics

 atoms = Atoms(1980)
 sim = Simulation{Ehrenfest}(atoms, AnanthModelOne())
 ```

-Next, we set dynamical distribution details:
+Next, the initial distribution is created:
 ```@example ehrenfest
 using Distributions
 e = 0.03